Dr Haili Ma

 - Location: 1.04 stage@leeds

 2018, ESRC Wales Doctoral Training.
-Lead Applicant, in partnership with Arts Council of Wales.
+Lead Applicant/Supervisor, in partnership with Arts Council of Wales.
 Research topic: Sino-Wales cultural policy evaluation since the 2005 UNESCO convention.
 Grant recieved: £70k.

 2017–2018, National Natural Science Foundation of China.
 Principal Investigator.
 Research topic: Shenzhen Creative Class and Sustainable City Development.
 Grant received: £18k.